 Look at account interest rates, fees and benefits to see which one stands out from the rest.
 Also remember to examine how easy a financial institution’s online banking portal is to use — it’ll likely be crucial to managing your money.

 Account access and management

 Finally, compare the ways in which you can access the money in your account.
 Is the account accessible via phone and online banking?
 Does the bank in question have any branches in the US?
 How easy will it be to withdraw funds and close your account if necessary?

 Before opening an overseas bank account:

 - Ask for advice.
 Ask a financial adviser or accountant for advice on choosing a country and a foreign bank account to avoid potential pitfalls and make an informed choice.

-- Benefit from local expertise.
+- Consider a local expert.
 If you’ve decided to pursue investment opportunities in a particular country, you may want to enlist a financial planner or investment adviser with local knowledge in that country.
 He or she will be able to talk you through the regulatory requirements, opportunities and risks of the local investment market.

-There are banks all over the world willing to accept money from Canadian investors.
-Research your options and compare rates against Canadian savings accounts before choosing a new bank.
+There are banks all over the world willing to accept money from American investors.
+Research your options and compare rates against US savings accounts before choosing a new bank.